Yoga When You’re Sick: How Your Perceptions Determine Wellness or Illness

 – Dr. John Demartini, Researcher & Author

-I discovered that there is actually a link between chronic anxiety and inflammatory gut disorders like mine.
+I discovered that there’s actually a link between chronic anxiety and inflammatory gut disorders like mine.

 Even Harvard Medical School acknowledges the role that chronic stress plays in the development of illness: